-Management's discussion and analysis on pages 3 to 15 and the budgetary comparison information on pages 56 to 62 are not a required but are supplementary statements part of the basic financial information required by the Governmental Accounting Standards Board. addition, the accompanying Combining Schedule of Revenues, Expenditures and Changes in Fund Balance Nonmajor Governmental Funds and the Comparative Schedule of Capital Assets and Changes in Capital Assets are presented as supplementary information required by the Governor's Office of Elderly Affairs and are also not a required part of the basic financial statements.
+Management's discussion and analysis on pages 3 to 15 budgetary comparison information on pages 56 to 62 are not a required the basic financial statements but supplementary are information required by the Governmental Accounting Standards Board. accompanying Combining Schedule Revenues, addition, the Expenditures and Changes in Fund Balance-Nonmajor Governmental Funds and the Comparative Schedule of Capital Assets and Changes in Capital Assets are presented as supplementary information required by the Governor's Office of Elderly Affairs and are also not a required part of the basic financial statements.
 Such information has not been subjected to the inquiry and analytical procedures we applied in the review of the basic financial statements, but was compiled from information that is the representation of management, without audit or review.
 Accordingly, we do not express an opinion or any other form of assurance on the supplementary information.